Home

 King James Bibles

-I have Four Requirements which Modern Translations must meet before I will recommend them:
+Based on many hours of investigation over several years, including reviews of over 25 differernt English language versions, I have established Five Requirements which Modern Translations must meet before I will recommend them:

 • New International Version (NIV) - Dynamic Equivalent, 7th Grade Reading Level, Gender Neutral (degree varies by version).
 Published in 1978, 1984, my original review was "...Not as reliable of a work as it should be...too many individual verses with "spot" problems...has too many passages with irregular translations or unqualiftied deviations"